 Harness the power of AI to identify threats in real time.
-We are well on our way to compiling what we believe will be the most comprehensive data set of aerial great white shark images ever collected.
+We have compiled what we believe may well be the most comprehensive data set of aerial great white shark images in existance.
 These images will enable our engineers to utilize advanced methods in machine learning to develop world leading AI.

 Optimize all flight parameters.
 Understanding the limitations of current drone technology as well as the regulatory environment is key to making the most of these systems.
 We have expertise in aviation systems from both engineering and piloting perspectives.